On this page

 Sustainability features

-The new centre has a number of environmental sustainable design elements, including:
+The new centre has several environmentally friendly and sustainable design elements, including:

 • 500 KW solar panel system